 The Interview Window

 Interviews are controlled using Ecamm Live’s Interview window.
-If you don’t see the Interview window on your screen, click the button along the right-hand side of the main window, or pick Interview from the Window menu at the top of the screen.
+If you don’t see the Interview window on your screen, click the Interview icon along the right-hand side of the Main Window, or pick Interview from the Window menu at the top of the screen.

 If Interview Mode is turned off, turn it on using the blue switch.